willywil548/angular-typescript-universal-windows-app-sample/Readme.md

 ----

 The `src` directory contains the main app code.
 A directory structure has already been prescribed to help you with the onboarding.

 Head on to angular docs at [Angular.io](https://angular.io) to read about building angular apps and the [UWP refernce](https://docs.microsoft.com/en-us/uwp/) for integrating universal windows apis into your apps.

+# Tips

+While using `ng generate` be sure to include the directory for the element you are creating, when required. `ng generate` also adds references in the app module

+    #for components: ng g component components/test   #It creates a directory by default
+    #for modules   : ng g module modules/test   #It creates a directory by default
+    #for services  : ng g service services/test/test  #It doesn't